 Hire qualified drivers

-Hiring competent drivers is a challenge.
+Hiring competent fleet drivers is a challenge.
 Your driver will be the face of your company in many ways.
 Whatever a driver does will reflect on the kind of company that you have.
-It is important that your driver has the right skills, certifications, and other qualities that you need in a driver.
+Your driver must have the right skills, certifications, and other qualities that you need in a driver.
 Before you hire one, make sure that he has the following: